If a person who was thinking about using heroin had a good understanding of what would happen when they tried to stop

 At the end of a Narconon withdrawal step, those in recovery may be surprised that the experience was so tolerable.
 This puts recovery in a very positive light.

 Many rehabs think their successes should be counted by the number of people who get to the end of the rehab program and then go home.
 At Narconon, only one type of success counts.
-How many people stay sober after going home.
-So Narconon graduates are monitored for up to two years, sometimes longer, after graduation.
-And in that time, a large majority successfully use what they have learned to stay clean and sober.
+How many people stay sober after going home?
+Narconon graduates are monitored for up to two years, sometimes longer, after graduation.